 Lethbridge is not just an average city, but rather an integral part of the economy of Alberta.
 This is not just because it is the fourth largest city in the region, dwarfed only by Calgary, Edmonton, and Red Deer.
-Lethbridge is in fact the central location for the primary financial institutions for the area.
+Lethbridge is in fact the central location for the primary financial institutions for the area in Canada.
 Centers for transportation, commercial, and industrial amenities for south Alberta are found within Lethbridge, and the economy has therefore remained strong throughout the city's history.